-We first focus on amplitude evolution and thus consider composites with respect to the maximum amplitude of troughs and ridges, respectively (Figure 7).
-Some of the general features of the evolution are similar for both, troughs and ridges, and for both, winter and summer.
+We first focus on amplitude evolution and thus consider composites with respect to the maximum amplitude of troughs and ridges, respectively (Fig. 7).
+Some of the general features of the evolution are similar for both troughs and ridges and for both winter and summer.
 By design, the observed amplitude change is positive before and negative after the anomalies' maximum amplitude.
 Interestingly, the transition from strongly positive to strongly negative tendencies occurs rapidly, on a timescale of 12 h.
-Partly, this feature is an artefact of the compositing technique: With increasing distance from the composite time the composite average converges towards a climatological value.
+Partly, this feature is an artifact of the compositing technique: with increasing distance from the composite time the composite average converges towards a climatological value.
 The largest absolute values of the composite mean, and thus the sharpest gradients, can therefore be expected close to the composite time.
 Partly, however, we consider the rapid transition to be physically meaningful and indicative of a rapid onset of the decay of anomalies after they have reached their maximum amplitude.
 The decay is dominated by the quasi-barotropic term changing from positive to negative values.
-The rapid transition is well represented by the diagnosed PV tendencies in the ridge composite, but less so in the trough composite (cf. Figure 7a,c and Figure 7b,d).
+The rapid transition is well represented by the diagnosed PV tendencies in the ridge composite but less so in the trough composite (cf. Fig. 7a, c and b, d).
 Our interpretation of this discrepancy is that (partial) wave breaking and associated splitting of the PV anomaly after reaching maximum amplitude, which is not captured well by our diagnostic (see discussion in Sect.
-3.3),
+3.3), occurs more prominently for troughs than for ridges.
+A further general similarity between troughs and ridges and summer and winter is that the baroclinic term exhibits on average the smallest absolute value of the advective tendencies.